William Shattuck of Watertown

 Lemuel Shattuck's biography of William Shattuck of Watertown is still the best that I have found.
 You can read a complete excerpt from The Descendants here.

-For William Shattuck's birthplace in England, Stogumber in west Somerset, see the Ancestral Home in England of American Shattucks.
+For William Shattuck's birthplace in England, Stogumber in west Somerset, see the Stogumber Shattocks page.
 There are no passenger lists that reveal when William traveled to Massachusetts Bay from Stogumber.

 We know that William was a landowner in Watertown by 1639 when the first inventory was taken.
-Lemuel estimates 1621 or 1622 as his date of birth in England, which would make his age 17 when he acquired "an Homstall of one acre and three acres of upland."
+I have a suspicion that was also the year he landed in the colony, a skilled weaver in demand by colonists.
+That would make his age about 17 when he acquired "an Homstall of one acre and three acres of upland."
 Legally he could purchase land at the age of seventeen, but it was common practice to have the transaction pass through a guardian because under common law minors could repudiate legal transactions when they reached the age of majority (21).
 This makes it unlikely that William purchased the land as a minor.
 Either he received it as a grant or inherited it.
 In fact we do not know when he actually acquired the land because the document was an inventory of land ownership in 1642 when he was twenty.
 So the question becomes, did he inherit the land from his father or was he granted land for some reason?
-It does not seem likely his father would pass on such a small parcel of land, and there is no other Shattuck in Watertown.
+It does not seem likely his father would pass on such a small parcel of land, and there is no other record of a Shattuck in Watertown.
 Possibly his father was a weaver, and used the land primarily for feeding his family not growing food for market.
 But since there are no records of other Shattucks in Watertown, this seems unlikely.
-In the page I wrote about William's probable English home, I speculate that he may have come over as an apprentice to a weaver and received the small acre of land as payment for supporting that weaver's business venture in the new colony.

 In fact we know that one acre of land was insufficient to provide sustenance and income for a family.
 In Carl Bridenbaugh's history of the period ("Vexed and Troubled Englishmen 1590-1642") he tells us five acres was "insufficient to support themselves and their families without additional outside income. (p.
-205) This makes it almost certain that he relied on weaving to support his family and the acre of arable land would not provide enough food or meat and dairy from animals to sustain his family.
+205) In fact 30 acres was required to properly sustain a family and a farming business.
+This makes it almost certain that William relied on weaving to support his family and the acre of arable land would not provide enough food or meat and dairy from animals to sustain his family.
+But the three acres of upland, used as a pasture for sheep, would supply him with the raw wool he needed to keep his loom humming, or at least provide him with part of his wool supply.

 Nancy Shattuck, who is a descendant of the Elder Pepperell Shattucks, has tracked down the original land grants for William Shattuck.
 You get a good idea of where William lived and how his personal wealth expanded over the years.
 Apparently he began as a weaver and used the money he earned to buy additional land.
 This is reminiscent of how the Milverton Shattocks (who were also weavers) used their earnings from weaving to expand their wealth and income through purchasing farm land.
 You can view the actual map of his lands.
 In a photograph Nancy shows a view of Boston from the hill on William's property.
 Planning a visit?
 Use the map and the photo to find the original Shattuck household and stand where your ancestor stood.
 I have added Nancy's work in a sub-page.